-Darnice's Place, a Women's Re-entry Services Organization, is a start-up nonprofit social services organization created to provide life skills training and emergency assistance for mothers recently released from incarceration and are in recovery from substance abuse.
+Darnice's Place is a nonprofit social services organization created to provide life skills training and emergency assistance for mothers recently released from incarceration, many of whom are in recovery from substance abuse.

 FOUNDER & CEO

 Christine Yates is the driving force behind Darnice's Place.
 She has had over 13 years of substance abuse counseling and had prior work at counseling in a non-profit facility.
 She chose to found Darnice's Place as she already worked in correction facilities but wanted to create an organization that could help more women who didn't know where they would go after incarceration.
 She has seen women go through abuse, alcohol raping, and many more traumatic events.
 Through this organization, she wants to help empower these women.

 Sophia Ferguson is employed with the Child Protective Services Administration (CPS) with Child and Family Services Agency (CFSA) in the District of Columbia.
 Ms. Ferguson is responsible for investigating abuse and neglect of children in Washington, DC.
 She is tasked with identifying the needs, services, and resources for families.
 Ms. Ferguson has worked with families struggling with substance abuse, mental health, and domestic violence.
 Ms. Ferguson has serviced families with absent parents due to death or incarceration.
 Further, she understands the difficulty for parents, especially mothers, to transition back into their home, family life, and community.

 Warren K. Graham is employed with the Silberman School of Social Work at Hunter College as an Assistant Director of Field Education.
 Previously Warren was a NYS Office of Court Administration Project Director overseeing the administration of Nassau County Family Treatment Court and the Juvenile Drug Treatment Court.
 He was responsible for program development, supervision, management, and grant management.